 Regulators will not typically deal with every infringement brought to their attention.
 The UK’s Information Commissioner’s Office itself is coming under fire from UK privacy campaigners, the Open Rights Group (ORG) who intend to bring legal action against them for failing to stop what they consider to be unlawful practices by the Adtech industry (more here).
 The market itself, however, seems to be taking a stance.

 Deals are being lost on the grounds of data protection measures not sufficiently met.
 The locations of data being stored are not within a specific territory due to the possibility of government intrusion.
 This all comes down to upfront transparency.
 However, this push by Apple is a sign that it’s the larger, corporate companies whose reputations and finances are suffering as a result of consumers becoming more aware.

-Thousands of suppliers feed from those enterprises who, like Apple, may also be in the direct to consumer marketplace.
+Thousands of suppliers feed on those enterprises who, like Apple, may also be in the direct-to-consumer marketplace.
 Whether it is commercially motivated or more of a socially responsible corporate activity becomes a moot point.

 What will a ‘nutrition label’ contain?

 Although there is no standard practice or templates available, here are some ideas for what a privacy “Nutrition Label” could contain:

 - Clear indication of the risks being taken by a data subject were they to continue with the service with easy to understand icons depicting the level of risk associated, with links, to the data protection notice;